katerina-georgiou/global-soilCpools/README.md

 ## Overview

-Supporting code and data for manuscript: Georgiou K., Koven C. D., Wieder W. R., Hartman M. D., Riley W. J., Pett-Ridge J., Bouskill N. J., Abramoff R. Z., Slessarev E., Ahlström A., Parton W. J., Pellegrini A. F. A., Pierson D., Sulman B. N., Zhu Q., Jackson R. B. Mineral protection drives emergent soil carbon temperature sensitivity. _Nature Geoscience_, 2024.
+Supporting code for manuscript: Georgiou K., Koven C. D., Wieder W. R., Hartman M. D., Riley W. J., Pett-Ridge J., Bouskill N. J., Abramoff R. Z., Slessarev E., Ahlström A., Parton W. J., Pellegrini A. F. A., Pierson D., Sulman B. N., Zhu Q., Jackson R. B. Emergent temperature sensitivity of soil carbon controlled by mineral-associated organic matter. _Nature Geoscience_, 2024.

 In this manuscript, we analyzed (i) an observationally-derived global data product and (ii) model output from CMIP6 Earth system models and offline land models to quantify the distribution of carbon between underlying soil carbon pools and their respective climatological temperature sensitivities.
 Here we provide the R and Python scripts to perform the analyses.